Under the Pink: Critical reception

+Reissues

-The double-disc version of Under the Pink was released on November 14, 1994 by East West to coincide with Amos's tour of Australia and New Zealand.
+A double-disc version of Under the Pink was released on November 14, 1994 by East West to coincide with Amos's tour of Australia and New Zealand.
 The second disc, titled More Pink: The B-Sides was never released separately, and is a rarity amongst Tori Amos collectibles.
 Amos would not release another collection of B-sides until 2006's A Piano: The Collection.
 The packaging simply inserted the normal Australian release of Under the Pink in a double jewel case, and altered the back insert artwork so that instead of being blank it featured the track listing of the second disc as well as production information for the songs.
-The title More Pink may be misleading, as many of the B-sides on the disc did not come from Under the Pink singles but in fact from the 1992 album Little Earthquakes, and in one case, from a Christmas compilation.
-The length of this disc is 48:49.
+The title More Pink may be misleading, as many of the B-sides on the disc did not come from Under the Pink singles but in fact from Little Earthquakes, and in one case, from a Christmas compilation.

 The double-disc set entered the Australian ARIA Charts Top 100 Albums chart on the week ending December 11, 1994, peaking at number 44 and spending 6 weeks on the chart.
 However, it was listed on the chart as a re-entry of Under the Pink, with its weeks spent charting added to the 21-week tally achieved earlier by the album.

+A 2-disc deluxe edition of the album was released on April 14, 2015 by Rhino Records.
+This bonus disc included seven b-sides, one remix and seven live performances from the various singles released from the album in 1994.
+Three b-sides were missing from this release; a cover of "A Case of You" by Joni Mitchell, a cover of "If 6 Was 9" by The Jimi Hendrix Experience and a cover of "Strange Fruit" by Billie Holiday, all of which were exclusively released in the United Kingdom on a limited edition CD single of "Cornflake Girl".

 Track listing

-All tracks written by Tori Amos, except "A Case of You" written by Joni Mitchell and "Little Drummer Boy" (traditional).